atiburzi/NppESPHome-Plugin/README.md

 Those libraries must be placed in the Delphi default library search path.

 ## Future enhancements
-An idea I am starting to explore is introducing a dockable window in Notepad++ that lists all ESPHome component constructs.
-This would allow users to insert them into the project code with a single click, reducing the need to constantly refer to the documentation.
-These constructs would be kept outside the source code itself, most likely in an XML file, easily maintained with a simple text editor to stay aligned with new ESPHome releases.

-It is also worth mentioning that the plugin is already designed with multilingual support in mind.
+The plugin is already designed with multilingual support in mind.
 So far, I haven’t felt the need to implement it, but it could be added in the future without major effort.